SHARPENED by LEIGH

 GOOD FORCHEFS/ADVANCED HOME COOKS

-ADVANTAGEPRECISION SLICING & CUTTING
+ADVANTAGESEXTREMELY HIGH EDGE RETENTION, PRECISION SLICING & CUTTING

-DISADVANTAGESCAN BE EXPENSIVE MUST BE LOOKED AFTER
+DISADVANTAGESCAN BE EXPENSIVE TO BUY & SHARPEN, MUST BE LOOKED AFTER CAREFULLY

 CATEGORY A+